MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 - To contribute to someone else's project, you should fork their repository.
 - All development work should be done on a new branch.
 Each branch should implement one feature.
-- Once you've implemented a new feature, push to your repository and create a pull request on the original repo.
+- Once you've implemented a new feature, push it to your repository and create a pull request on the original repo.
 ````